 Broward County Mediation Attorney David S. Tupler Can Help

 Construction lawsuits sometimes involve high legal fees and a lengthy process.
 In order to save time and cut costs, people often choose mediation and arbitration as alternative methods of dispute resolution in Broward County.
-Before making the decision to opt out of an appearance in court, it is important to know the difference between the two alternatives, and to consult with your Hollywood or Fort Lauderdale mediation lawyer.
+Before making the decision to opt out of an appearance in court, it is important to know the difference between the two alternatives, and to consult with your Fort Lauderdale mediation lawyer.

 HOW DOES MEDIATION WORK?

-Though typically a voluntary process in Fort Lauderdale and Hollywood, mediation may sometimes be required by some construction contracts, statutes, rules and court orders.
+Though typically a voluntary process in Fort Lauderdale, mediation may sometimes be required by some construction contracts, statutes, rules and court orders.
 The process involves a neutral third party, who facilitates dispute resolution by supervising the exchange of information and bargaining process between the parties.
 The process is very structured and hands-on as the mediator helps the parties find a common ground by offering creative solutions.
 The mediator is also able to assist in drafting settlement terms.
 Interpreting concerns, framing issue and defining problems are other functions mediators typically perform.
 Unlike litigation, the individual who presides over the process does not render a decision in the end.
 Instead, the process is complete when the parties resolve their dispute to the extent that they are able to create a legally binding contractual agreement.

 HOW DOES ARBITRATION WORK?